Monaem22/grad-Pro/README.md

-# all things that i have applied in backend developer:
+# all things that i have applied as backend developer:

 # demo of the full project and all things related to my graduation project :